xibbon-projects/top-down-action-adventure-starter-kit/README.md

 - [Dialogic2](https://github.com/dialogic-godot/dialogic)'s contributors for their amazing dialogue manager, used for all my dialogues and cutscenes;
 - [Beehave](https://github.com/bitbrain/beehave)'s contributors for their amazing decision tree add-on, used for my ennemies;
 - @kenney for his [Input Prompt](https://kenney.nl/assets/input-prompts) assets and [Interface Sound](https://kenney.nl/assets/interface-sounds) assets;
+- [kidscancode tutorials](https://kidscancode.org/godot_recipes/3.x/ui/debug_overlay/index.html) for the building block of a DebugLayer

 Follow me on Twitter/X to get regular updates about the development and coming features: